Everything you need to make payday super simpler

 ATO’s clearinghouse closing

-The ATO’s Small Business Superannuation Clearing House (SBSCH) will close on 1 July 2026, meaning employers that currently use it will have to find an alternative way to pay super, such as a payroll software solution.
+The ATO’s Small Business Superannuation Clearing House (SBSCH) will close on 1 July 2026, meaning employers that use it will have to find another way to pay super.
+Find out more about the closure and what you can do next.

 Qualified earnings